-Additional study requests and requests for cooperating agency status may be filed electronically via the Internet in lieu of paper.
-The Commission strongly encourages electronic filings.
-See 18 CFR 385.2001(a)(1)(iii) and the instructions on the Commission's Web site (http://www.ferc.gov) under the “eFiling” link.
+Additional study requests may be filed electronically via the Internet in lieu of paper.
+The Commission strongly encourages electronic filing.
+See 18 CFR 385.2001(a)(1)(iii) and the instructions on the Commission's Web site (http://www.ferc.gov) under the “e-Filing” link.

 m.
-This application is not ready for environmental analysis at this time.
+The application is not ready for environmental analysis at this time.

 o.
-A copy of the application is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's Web site at http://www.ferc.gov using the “eLibrary” link.
-Enter the docket number excluding the last three digits in the docket number field to access the document.
-For assistance, contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll-free at 1-866-208-3676, or for TTY, (202) 502-8659.
+A copy of the application is on file with the Commission and is available for public inspection.
+This filing may also be viewed on the web at http://www.ferc.gov using the “eLibrary” link—select “Docket #” and follow the instructions.
+For assistance, please contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll free at (866) 208-3676 or for TTY, contact (202) 502-8659.
 A copy is also available for inspection and reproduction at the address in item h above.

-p.
-With this notice, we are initiating consultation with the New York State Historic Preservation Officer (SHPO), as required by Section 106, National Historic Preservation Act, and the regulations of the Advisory Council on Historic Preservation, 36 CFR 800.4.
+With this notice, we are initiating consultation with the New York State Historic Preservation Officer (SHPO), as required by 106, National Historic Preservation Act, and the regulations of the Advisory Council on Historic Preservation, 36, CFR, at 800.4.

-Notice of the availability of the EA, November 2005
+Notice of the availability of the EA—February 2005

-Ready for Commission's decision on the application, December 2005
+Ready for Commission's decision on the application—June 2005

 Magalie R. Salas,